vpapaioannou/machine_deep_learning/README.md

-A collection of coding resources.
+A collection of machine and deep learning resources.
 In case something is missing or a link is not working, please create an issue [here](https://github.com/vpapaioannou/machine_deep_learning_resources/issues).

 # Python